 Patrick Mahomes is the franchise quarterback every Chiefs fan wants.
 He’s a natural leader, knows how to win, and has an arm that can put the football anywhere.
 He hasn’t been in the NFL long, but everyone is wondering, where did Patrick Mahomes come from?

-The sensational QB grew up in Texas
+The Chiefs QB grew up in Texas

 Mahomes was born in Tyler, Texas on September 17, 1995.
 He attended Whitehouse High School, where he played football, baseball, and basketball.
 In fact, he was a three-star football recruit and one of the best dual-threat quarterbacks in his class.
 Mahomes’ desire to play quarterback influenced his college decision.

 “I think it got to a point where he played baseball so long…he knew the game, he knew it inside and out,” explained his father.
 “Football was something new, and I think it gave him a lot more stuff to learn, and he’s very into wanting to be coached, and it was a new thing for him.
 I just think he fell in love with it.”

 Patrick Mahomes chose a college where he could play quarterback…Texas Tech

 While it seems obvious now that Mahomes was an NFL quarterback in the making, he didn’t get to play quarterback until he was a junior in high school.
 Previously, he played safety.
 When former Texas Longhorns’ coach Mack Brown reached out to Mahomes, it was to play safety.
 Fortunately, the future star NFL QB had offers from Texas Tech, Rice, and Houston.
 He committed early to Texas Tech in April 2013, and as they say, the rest is history.